This dictionary covers graphic design, prepress and print terminology

 When a PostScript RIP processes a file, it creates an intermediate file called the display list, which is a list of objects to be placed on a page and their characteristics.

 A method developed by Adobe Systems, Inc. to display composed pages of type and graphics (including color) on a computer screen using the same PostScript file that will generate the final printed output.
 Display Postscript offers the greatest accuracy for soft proofing files.

 – A letter, figure, or another character that is used for headlines, titles, and signs.
 The strict definition for display type is type that has been set larger than 14 points.
 Display type is characteristically larger and bolder than text type.
 Standard text typefaces, such as Times Roman, can be set as display type, although display type often uses special typefaces designed especially for the display function, such as Albertus or Cooper Black.

 – Usually 14 point size or larger.
 Generally used for headline or attention.

 In the printing process, the rubber-coated rollers responsible for the distribution of ink from the fountain to the ink drum.

 Abbreviation for Darwin Information Typing Architecture, an XML-based standard for designing, writing, managing, and publishing technical documentation, Help systems and other information sets consisting of modular information with many topics of the same type(s).

 A technique of interpolation to fill in a gap between two pixels with another pixel.
-The value of the new poxel is the average value of the two pixels on either side of it.
-The result is a smoother edge with less jaggies.
+The value of the new pixel is the average value of the two pixels on either side of it.
+The result is a smoother edge with fewer jaggies.

-Altering the size or shape of adjacent pixel spots to create an effect of intermediate shades of gray or additional colours on a display or printing device.
+Altering the size or shape of adjacent pixel spots to create an effect of intermediate shades of gray or additional colors on a display or printing device.

 Abbreviation for Dynamic Link Library